 In line with the UN Guiding Principles, the SRA serves to operationalize Principle 15, which calls for companies to undertake human rights due diligence.

-The SRA is a diagnostic or rapid assessment tool for assessing risk of social issues, identifying areas in need of improvement, and informing the development of a FIP workplan that includes social improvement.
+The Social Responsibility Assessment Tool for the Seafood Sector (SRA) is a diagnostic or rapid assessment tool for assessing risk of social issues, identifying areas in need of improvement, and informing the development of a FIP workplan that includes social improvement.
 It was co-produced, and thus is co-owned, by many stakeholders and organizations inside and outside of the Conservation Alliance for Seafood Solutions, including Ocean Outcomes and Conservation International.

 The SRA covers three main principles:

 - (1) Protect human rights, dignity and access to resources

 - (2) Ensure equality and equitable opportunity to benefit